g-etorri/articles/jncie-self-study/l3vpn-configuration/14-l3vpn-config.md

 ```
 And... everything is ok!!!

 You can ask yourself if the Customer 3 configuration is missing.
 And, I answer...
 Yes!
-But the Customer 3 have only IPv6, so, I'll configure this in the next article that I'll write about 6PE.
+But the Customer 3 have IPv6, so, I'll configure this in the next article that I'll write about 6PE.

 That's all for today.
 See you soon!!